kosli-dev/cli/docs.kosli.com/content/getting_started/getting_started_with_Kosli.md

 A typical use of Kosli follows a scenario:

 1. Record the state of your runtime environments
-1. Connect the data from you pipelines
+1. Connect the data from your pipelines
 1. Search in Kosli to get the whole picture

 We'll be using Kosli CLI to run all the commands.
 You can find installation instruction [here](/getting_started/installation).